Your Thanksgiving Organizer

 First Week of November:

-Issue Invites: If you haven’t already done so, it’s time to make those phone calls.
+Issue Invites: If you have not already done so, it is time to make those phone calls.
 People feel more welcomed and comfortable if plans are made ahead.
 No one wants to feel like a last minute guest.

 Make your menu: Pull out your cookbooks and recipe files.
 Create your menu.
 If you are having guests bring a dish, you might want to do this before you call them.
 That way, when they ask what to bring, you will be prepared.